procedural knowledge

 Page numbers are for draft copy at present; they will be replaced with correct numbers when final book is formatted.
 Chapter numbers are correct and will not change now.

-Procedural knowledge encodes some sort of process or algorithm to create an answer in contrast to decarative knowledge.
-This distinction applies to human reasing, for example you might know how to add up large numbers on an abacus (procedural knowledge) wheras another person might simply remember that 12+23 is 35 (decarative knowledge).
-It also applies to automated reasoning , for example the use of grammars and parsing in natural language processing (procedural knowledge) vs. looking things up in large databases (decarative knowledge).
+Procedural knowledge encodes some sort of process or algorithm to create an answer in contrast to declarative knowledge.
+This distinction applies to human reasoning, for example you might know how to add up large numbers on an abacus (procedural knowledge) wheras another person might simply remember that 12+23 is 35 (declarative knowledge).
+It also applies to automated reasoning , for example the use of grammars and parsing in natural language processing (procedural knowledge) vs. looking things up in a large lexicon (declarative knowledge).

 Also known as analytic rules, procedural, procedural